| Metric | This Period | Prior Year | YoY |

 |---|---|---|---|

-Revenue growth rate is in line with the median, matching the manufacturing sector growth pace.
+Revenue growth is in line with the industry median and follows broader manufacturing trends.

-This report was generated by AI analyzing XBRL financial statement data to produce an automated earnings analysis.
-It does not constitute a recommendation to invest in any particular security.
-Industry benchmarks are reference data compiled by the Company from public financial statements.
-Investment decisions are your responsibility; consult a professional advisor as needed.
+This report is an earnings analysis document automatically generated by AI based on XBRL earnings release data.
+It does not constitute a recommendation to invest in any specific security.
+Industry benchmarks are reference information compiled by the company based on public financial statements.
+Investment decisions are made at your own responsibility; please consult a professional advisor as needed.